gis-ops/osm-converter-demo/README.md

 # GIS • OPS OSM Street Data Converter Demo

-**This repository is under construction until futher notice!!**
+This repository lets you run a ReactJS app for routing & navigation using the open-source [Valhalla routing engine](https://github.com/valhalla/valhalla) allowing you to compare the road networks of OpenStreetMap, TomTom & HERE.

+We offer commercial services to convert any proprietary data sources, e.g. TomTom and HERE, to the OSM format to leverage the vast landscape of OSM-based tools and software.
+See more details at https://gis-ops.com/routing-and-optimisation/#data-services or contact us on enquire@gis-ops.com in case of questions or interest.

+---

 This repository holds everything necessary to replicate our demo ReactJS web app located at https://converter.gis-ops.com on your local computer, including:

 - `docker-compose.yml` to run the web app and 3 instances of [Valhalla](https://github.com/valhalla/valhalla), one for each data source
-- Valhalla road graphs for TomTom, HERE and OSM
+- Valhalla example road graphs for TomTom, HERE and OSM

 After the quick setup below you'll be able to view the web app on `http://localhost:3000` in your browser.